BT-Compile/JHA/README.md

    <img src=./JHA/wwwroot/images/readme/SQL2.PNG />
    <br />
    <br />
-8. Then click on the jha.sln solution, this should open the codebase for inspection as well as allow you to run the application in the IDE.
+8. Then click on the "jha.sln" solution in the unzipped file, this should open the codebase for inspection as well as allow you to run the application in the IDE.
-9. Finally, click on the start button at the top to start the environment and you should be all set!
+9. Finally, click on the start button at the top to start the web application and you should be all set!
    <br />
    <br />
    <img src=./JHA/wwwroot/images/readme/start.PNG />